 4.37 The plan to designate PMH as the hospital to receive all new SARS patients referred from designated medical centres was recommended by DH at the HWFB Task Force meeting on 26 March 2003.
 After the meeting, internal discussions were held by senior executives at HA head office.
-At that time, around 100 SARS patients had already been treated in PMH, and no cases of SARS in healthcare
+At that time, around 100 SARS patients had already been treated in PMH, and no cases of SARS in healthcare workers had occurred at the hospital.
+In view of the existence of dedicated infectious disease facilities at the hospital and the experience of staff in treating infectious diseases, a decision was made by HA to designate PMH to receive all SARS patients referred from designated medical centres and accident and emergency departments of other hospitals.

 4.38 In the first week, PMH received an average of over 70 new SARS admissions per day, many of whom were ill and required intensive care.
 The unexpected upsurge in the number of SARS patients, mainly as a result of the Amoy Gardens outbreak, stretched the capacity of PMH to the limit, particularly with regard to workforce and expertise.
 The concentration of critically ill SARS patients posed substantial risks of infection to hospital staff.
-The Committee considers that the decision to designate PMH as the SARS hospital was reasonable at the time it was made, but should have been reviewed and re-considered when the scale of the Amoy Gardens outbreak became apparent.
+The Committee considers that the decision to designate PMH as the SARS hospital was reasonable at the time it was made, but should have been reviewed and reconsidered when the scale of the Amoy Gardens outbreak became apparent.